armlabstanford/NextBestSense/README.md

 # done!!
 ```

-You can then skip to the "Getting Next Best Sense Setup and Training" step
+You can then skip to the "Getting Next Best Sense Training" step

 ### Requirements (Not Using Docker):